timotheeg/NESTrisStatsUI/docs/stats.md

 Definition from [TAUS (Tetris - Actually Useful Statistics) rom](https://www.romhacking.net/hacks/4646/) released by talented programmer [Ejona](https://github.com/ejona86), who is also the author of the awesome [2 player mod](https://www.romhacking.net/hacks/5076/)!

-### BRN
+### Burn (BRN)

-How many line clears since the last tetris.
+How many lines were cleared since the last tetris.

 ## Tetris Rate

 ![Tetris Rate](./stats/tetris_rate.png) ![Tetris rate with all colors](./stats/tetris_rate_all_colors.png)

-This shows the tetris rate with the same value as what is computed in the Lines box.
-It also shows the running Tetris rate based on the past line clear events.
-Each line clear event is a dot in the graph.
+This shows the tetris rate with the same value as what is computed in the Lines section.
+It also shows the running Tetris rate based on previous line-clear events.
+Each line-clear event is a dot in the graph.
 Dots are color-coded by line-clear type, as described at the start of the document.

+The direction of the graph (trending up or down) indicates whether the player is struggling to score tetris in a given section of the game.

-Just like the piece distribution, DAS, and Height section, this graph is a timeline, BUT it is not a timeline on the same timescale as the others.
-Line-clear events are shown here as one dot each, but they are separated in time by long(-ish), non-regular intervals.
-To see the line clear events with the correct time spacing, check the vertical bars in the Height section.
+Just like the piece distribution, DAS, and Height section, this graph is a timeline, BUT it is on a different  timescale.
+Line-clear events are shown as consecutive dots, but they are separated in time by long(-ish), non-regular intervals.
+To see line-lear events with the correct time spacing, check the vertical bars in the Height section.